Anurag3703/Anurag3703/README.md

 ###

-<p align="left">I am currently developing a full-stack pizza delivery application 🍕 with Spring Boot, React , Stripe API.<br>This app is expected to handle 400+ daily orders 📦, improving order accuracy by 20% through automation.<br>It includes real-time order tracking 🕒, reducing customer support tickets by 25% 📉 and enhancing customer retention by 15% ❤️.<br>Repo: <a href="https://github.com/Anurag3703/pizzaPointFullStack" target="_blank">pizzaPointFullStack</a></p>
+<p align="left">I am currently developing a full-stack pizza delivery application 🍕 with Spring Boot, React , Stripe API.<br>This app is expected to handle 400+ daily orders 📦, improving order accuracy by 20% through automation.<br>It includes real-time order tracking 🕒, reducing customer support tickets by 25% 📉 and enhancing customer retention by 15% ❤️.</p>

 ###